ShowYourWorking/sample-site/user/index.md

 These pages contain information on how to use {{ site.software_name }} i.e. contain our current adapted end-user documentation.

-((TODO start moving help docs across as they are, maybe with TODOS for altered functionality and screenshots))
+((TODO altered functionality and screenshots to be accounted for))

-##Using Show Your Working
+##Using ShowYourWorking

 ((TODO convert the current HTML to markdown to allow easy editing and sub-title anchoring))

+((TODO separate out generic-use user steps from chemireg-sprecific usage steps))

 <div class="row mt">
     <div class="col-sm-8 col-sm-offset-2"  style="padding-left:15px;">